Kadhar

-Kadhar is a village and union council of Mandi Bahauddin District in the Punjab Province of Pakistan.
-It is located at an altitude of 203 metres (669 feet).
-It lies about 2 km from Phalia in southern side.
-It is a developing village.
-The village has a Government High School for Boys, a Rural Health Center and a union council office.
+Kadhar is a famous village and union council of Mandi Bahauddin District in the Punjab Province of Pakistan.
+It lies about 8 km from Phalia on the western side.
+Kadhar is considered a hub of education in the region due to its highly educated population and numerous institutions, which include two Government High Schools for Boys, one Government High School for Girls, and one College for Girls.
+Other local facilities include a Rural Health Centre, a union council office, and a bank.